sidgautam95/adaptive-sampling-mri-suno/README.md

 ### Alternating training framework:
 In this paper, we propose a novel approach for jointly learning a set of scan-adaptive Cartesian undersampling patterns along with a reconstructor trained on such undersampling patterns.
-Using a training set consisting of fully sampled $k$-space and corresponding ground truth images, we learn a collection of scan-adaptive sampling masks and a reconstructor from the training data.
+Using a training set consisting of fully sampled $k$-space and corresponding ground truth images, we learn a collection of scan-adaptive undersampling masks and a reconstructor from the training data.
 The joint optimization problem can be formulated as:

 <p align="center">